swift-cloud/Vercel/README.md

 You can add a top level `public` folder that will be deployed statically to Vercel's CDN.

-### CRON Jobs
+### Cron Jobs

-CRON jobs are fully supported by adding a `vercel.json` file to the root of your project and following the Vercel documentation here: https://vercel.com/docs/cron-jobs
+Cron jobs are fully supported by adding a `vercel.json` file to the root of your project and following the Vercel documentation here: https://vercel.com/docs/cron-jobs

 ### Running Locally